turingschool/career-development-curriculum/module_one/feedback_i.md

 **Slide #16:**

-### Blind Spots
+### Dead Angles
-Blind spots are always present as a gap between the self we think we present and the self that others see.
+Dead angles are always present as a gap between the self we think we present and the self that others see.
 Even with good intentions, your thoughts and feelings can affect the impact of your communication through behaviors that you don't always notice.
 These can include:

 * Your facial expressions
 * Your tone of voice